mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 ## Association and Confirmation Signaling

-An association signal indicates that the endpoint that received the first packet seen by the device is interested in continuing conversation with the sending endpoint.
+An association signal indicates that the endpoint that received the first packet seen by the device has indeed seen that packet, and is interested in continuing conversation with the sending endpoint.
 This signal is roughly an in-band analogue to consent signaling in ICE {{RFC7675}} that is carried to every device along the path.

 A confirmation signal indicates that the endpoint that sent the first packet seen by the device is reachable at its purported source address, and is